 This smooth-sailing fallacy arises when we mistake a measure for reality.
 Competent management always looks deeper than the numbers, deeper than the current measures.
 Incompetent management just focuses on the metrics, on the body count, on quarterly earnings – or on GDP growth or the consumer price index.
 And that’s how we get into these troubles.
 We really have to think about the redesign of a lot of institutions and doctrines around measurement.
 This lesson is fundamental: you cannot manage by just looking at the results meter.

-Although he doesn’t use the same language, Rumelt seemingly shares my concerns with the preponderance of metrics, especially ones that measure activities.
+Although he doesn’t use the same language, Rumelt seemingly shares my concerns with the preponderance of metrics, especially ones that measure activities rather than outcomes.
 Our obsessions with red/yellow/green dashboards have caused us to lose sight of the business outcomes we are trying to achieve.

 Rumelt uses the classic story of the Hindenburg to provide a memorable analogy.
 In terms of their length and volume, the Hindenburg Zeppelins were the largest aircraft ever to fly; longer than three Boeing 747s placed end-to-end and almost the same length as the Titanic.
 With more than 600 successful flights, they were also considered safe and the future of air travel.